 Small brains, complex challenges…

 The superb navigational skills of ants and bees are proof that small brains can achieve amazingly efficient behaviours in complex environments.
-Our lab seeks to uncover the link between neural dynamics and behavioural decisions, when these insects navigate in their natural habitat.
-We focus on ant species that are champion visual navigators, who spontaneously learn long routes in various habitats… and actually, many ant species do so!
+We seek to uncover the link between neural dynamics and behavioural decisions, when these insects navigate in their natural habitat.
+We focus on ant species that are champion visual navigators, who spontaneously learn long routes and home from distant locations.
+Actually, many ant species do so in various habitats!

-We combine behavioural experiments and computational models based on the insect neural circuitry.
+We combine computational models based on the insect neural circuitry with behavioural experiments, whether directly in the field or in the lab where ants can navigate within Virtual Reality set-ups.
 The models enable to explore the complex relationship between the brain, body, and environment; and (hopefully) produce testable behavioural predictions.
 The behavioural experiments enable to test the models’ predictions, and (hopefully) unravel unsuspected abilities in these little creatures.